-Wanting to become a priest early on in his life, Frank Castle learned that he did not have it in his heart to forgive those that did evil to others and instead applied himself to the armed forces.
-A dedicated US Marine and excelling as a soldier in every way, Frank Castle was a force to be reckoned with during the Vietnam War but also a dedicated family man - which proved to be his salvation.
-After a particularly close call in the closing years of the war, he resigned to a Special Forces instructor post in upstate New York so that he could begin catching up with his wife Maria and two children, Lisa and Francis.
+A dedicated US Marine excelling as a soldier in every way, Frank Castle was a force to be reckoned with during the Vietnam War but also a dedicated family man - which proved to be his salvation.
+After a particularly close call in the closing years of the war, he resigned to a Special Forces instructor post in upstate New York so he could be closer to his wife Maria and two children, Lisa and Francis.

-Things finally seemed to calm down for them as Frank once more learned to live life in peace-time.
+Things finally seemed to calm down for them as Frank once more learned to live life in peace.
 However, disaster struck when Frank and his family went for a pick-nick in Central Park.
-There they where witnesses to a mob execution.
-During this time, the mob fired on the family as well, fatally hitting Maria, Lisa and Francis.
+There they were witnesses to a mob execution.
+Causing the mob to fire on the family as well, fatally hitting Maria, Lisa and Francis.
 Frank was also gunned down but survived.

-In the hospital, Frank found that not only couldn't he move on with his life, but the mob didn't want him to either and neither could he find justice within a corrupt system bought by powerful criminals.
+In the hospital, Frank found that he not only couldn't move on with his life, but the mob didn't want him to either and neither could he find justice within a corrupt system bought off by powerful criminals.

-These events where the trigger for Frank Castle to become the Punisher.
+These events were the trigger for Frank Castle to become the Punisher.
 He went AWOL from the Corps and began his legendary career as tormented vigilante.

 He donned a black battle suit emblazoned with the image of a white death's head on his chest; first seeking vengeance for his family and next applying his skills to criminals and murderers the world over.

 In time he would rack up an immeasurable body count as he put his past life behind him and entered the never-ending war against crime!